I Am a God: Background

 Before it was officially announced that West's sixth studio album was titled Yeezus, it had been rumored to be titled I Am God, which caused controversy.
 The information was later revealed that it was likely for there to be a song titled "I Am a God" on West's then-upcoming album.
 West's camp said the title was a reference to Psalm 82: "I said, 'You are gods, / And all of you are children of the Most High."
 West offered an explanation of the song in 2015 during the course of an interview with Show Studio, stating:

 The reason why I made the song 'I Am A God' is so those people that feel less than can turn it up and say it loud and embrace it for themselves, that God is inside all of us.
 It wasn't about specifically me.
 It was about us as a race; that we are an extension of God, that we all have God inside of us.
-Accusations of blasphemy lead by the title were defended by Priest Father Matthew Moretz on August 30, 2013.
+Accusations of blasphemy led by the title were defended by Priest Father Matthew Moretz on August 30, 2013.
 The song credits God as a featured performer, which had been rumoured before the album's release.
-During a 2013 interview with Zane Lowe on BBC Radio 1, West responded to criticism of claiming to be a God by delving into the topic of classism and self-hate, positing the question: "Would it have been better if I had a song that said, 'I Am a Nigger?'
+During a 2013 interview with Zane Lowe on BBC Radio 1, West responded to criticism of claiming to be a God by delving into the topic of classism and self-hate, positing the question: "Would it have been better if I had a song that said, 'I Am a Nigga?'
 Or if I had a song that said, 'I Am a Gangsta'?
 Or I had a song that said, 'I Am a Pimp'?
 All of those colors and patinas fit better on a person like me, right?"
 West would go on to offer further explanations in the midst of his performances during The Yeezus Tour in October of that year.

 Recording

 On June 12, 2013, six days before Yeezus was released, a video was uploaded on West's website of him recording vocals for "I Am a God" with producers Rick Rubin and Mike Dean.
 Record producer Noah Goldstein revealed that after first hearing West say "I am a God," everyone was like "OK, that's where we're going-- let's go all the way there."
 Hudson Mohawke elaborated, revealing the track to be one of the first songs that West had for the album and stated that it "was like the blueprint."
 Goldstein compared the recording process of the track to that of the 2011 collaborative song "New Day" by West and Jay-Z from Watch the Throne.
 In October 2016, a demo of the track was uploaded to SoundCloud, which featured a new verse and synth line.
+This version was later sampled into "Modern Jam" by Travis Scott in July 2023.